Man killed as protests sweep Lebanon after Aoun interview

-BEIRUT (Reuters) - President Michel Aoun warned on Tuesday that Lebanon faced a catastrophe if protesters did not go home, igniting a new wave of demonstrations during which local media and a security source said a man was shot dead at a road block near Beirut.
+BEIRUT (Reuters) - President Michel Aoun said on Tuesday Lebanon faced a catastrophe if protesters did not go home, igniting a new wave of demonstrations during which a protester was shot and killed after an altercation with Lebanese soldiers near Beirut.

+The shooting in Khaldeh south of Beirut was the first of its kind in nearly four weeks of nationwide protests against Lebanon’s ruling elite, escalating tensions in a country mired in deep political and economic crisis.

+The man who was killed was a member of the political party led by Druze leader Walid Jumblatt, a civil war adversary of Aoun.
+Jumblatt urged his supporters to remain calm during a visit to the hospital where the man had been taken.

+In a statement, the army said a soldier had opened fire to disperse protesters who were blocking a road in Khaldeh, wounding one person.
+The soldier was detained and the incident was under investigation.

+Tensions flared in Beirut late into the night.
+In the Cola district near Beirut, dozens of men pelted stones at soldiers and a tank.

-Already grappling with the worst economic crisis since the 1975-90 civil war, Lebanon has been plunged deeper into turmoil since nationwide protests against its ruling elite erupted on Oct.
-17, triggered by government plans to raise new taxes.
+Already grappling with the worst economic crisis since the 1975-90 civil war, Lebanon has been plunged deeper into turmoil since the protests erupted on Oct.
+17.

-In a prime time televised interview, Aoun indicated there was no breakthrough in talks over forming a new government to replace Saad al-Hariri’s coalition cabinet, and that Hariri appeared hesitant about being prime minister again.
+In a prime time televised interview, Aoun indicated there was no breakthrough in talks over forming a new government to replace Saad al-Hariri’s coalition cabinet.
+Hariri, who quit on Oct.
+29, was hesitant about being prime minister again, he said.

-His call for protesters to go home drew them back onto the streets, with people blocking several main roads across Lebanon, some with burning tyres.

-The lethal shooting occurred at a road block set up by protesters in the town of Khaldeh south of the capital Beirut.
-Lebanese broadcaster al-Jadeed said the man had been protesting on the road when he was shot.
+Aoun also said a purely technocratic government, as demanded by many protesters, would not be able to govern Lebanon and so it should include politicians.

-Aoun, addressing protesters, earlier said, “If you continue in this way, you will strike Lebanon and your interests.”
+Addressing protesters in his interview, he said, “If you continue in this way, you will strike Lebanon and your interests.”

 “We are working day and night to get the situation in order.
 If they keep going, there is a catastrophe.
 If they stop, there is still room for (us) to fix things,” he said.